Vladk-jpg/Stepuha.net/README.md

 # Stepuha.net
-Our first attemot at making a serious project
+Our first attempt at making a serious project